TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Terms of Service.md

 >
 > **Gambling.** Engaging or promoting gambling in violation of any laws.
 >
-> **Harm to Minors.** Harming, attempting to harm or exploiting minors in any way, including, but not limited to, the use of the Services (i) to receive, distribute, solicit, present, or store illegal images or URLs containing child pornography, or (ii) to post or disclose personal identifiable information or private information of individuals under the age of 13 or in connection with materials directed towards children under the age of 13 without verifiable parental consent.
+> **Harm to Minors.** Harming, attempting to harm or exploiting minors in any way, including, but not limited to, the use of the EarthLink Consumer Services (i) to receive, distribute, solicit, present, or store illegal images or URLs containing child pornography, or (ii) to post or disclose personal identifiable information or private information of individuals under the age of 13 or in connection with materials directed towards children under the age of 13 without verifiable parental consent.
 >
 > **Threats and Harassment.** Uploading, transmitting or posting any material that (i) threatens, harasses, defames or encourages bodily harm or destruction of property of governments, groups, organizations or individuals, or (ii) espouses, promotes or incites racism or bigotry.
 >
-> **Spamming.** Transmitting or facilitating unsolicited commercial email or unsolicited bulk email, including, but not limited to, use of another Internet service to send spam to divert users to your site hosted on or through EarthLink’s network, whether or not the messages were originated by you, under your direction, or by or under the direction of a third party.
+> **Spamming.** Transmitting or facilitating unsolicited commercial email or unsolicited bulk email, including, but not limited to, use of another Internet service to send spam to divert users to your site hosted on or through EarthLink's network, whether or not the messages were originated by you, under your direction, or by or under the direction of a third party.
 >
-> **Phishing.** Attempting to impersonate any person or entity, engaging in sender address or network header falsification, or forging anyone else’s digital or manual signature.
+> **Phishing.** Attempting to impersonate any person or entity, engaging in sender address or network header falsification, or forging anyone else's digital or manual signature.
 >
-> **Copyright or trademark infringement.** Transmitting, uploading or posting any material that infringes any copyright, trademark, patent, trade secret, or other proprietary rights of any third party, including, but not limited to, the unauthorized copying of copyrighted material, incorporating a third party’s trademark within an email address without the prior permission of the trademark owner, the digitization and distribution of photographs from magazines, books, or other copyrighted sources, and the unauthorized transmittal of copyrighted software.
+> **Copyright or trademark infringement.** Transmitting, uploading or posting any material that infringes any copyright, trademark, patent, trade secret, or other proprietary rights of any third party, including, but not limited to, the unauthorized copying of copyrighted material, incorporating a third party's trademark within an email address without the prior permission of the trademark owner, the digitization and distribution of photographs from magazines, books, or other copyrighted sources, and the unauthorized transmittal of copyrighted software.
 EarthLink is registered under the Digital Millennium Copyright Act of 1998.
-EarthLink’s Digital Millennium Copyright Act Policy is located at http://www.earthlink.net/about/policies/dmca.faces.
+EarthLink's Digital Millennium Copyright Act Policy is located at http://www.earthlink.net/about/policies/dmca.faces.
 >
 > **Collection of personal data without consent.** Collecting, or attempting to collect, personal information about third parties without their knowledge or consent or under false pretenses.
 >
-> **Canceling Other’s Email Messages.** Canceling email messages other than your own email messages.
+> **Canceling Other's Email Messages.** Canceling email messages other than your own email messages.
 >
-> **Unauthorized Access.** Accessing, or to attempting to access, the accounts of others without their knowledge or consent. or penetrating, or attempting to penetrate, security measures of EarthLink's or another entity's or person’s computer software or hardware, electronic communications system, or telecommunications system, including, but not limited to, misusing or abusing account access and passwords of others. using or distributing tools designed to compromise security of computer systems or networks. or compromising the security of any Internet account or website.
+> **Unauthorized Access.** Accessing, or to attempting to access, the accounts of others without their knowledge or consent. or penetrating, or attempting to penetrate, security measures of EarthLink's or another entity's or person's computer software or hardware, electronic communications system, or telecommunications system, including, but not limited to, misusing or abusing account access and passwords of others. using or distributing tools designed to compromise security of computer systems or networks. or compromising the security of any Internet account or website.
 >
 > **Using or Distributing Internet Viruses, Worms, Trojan Horses or Other Destructive Activity that Compromise Security.** Engaging in activities that disrupt or degrade the use of or interfere with the ability of other people to effectively use the network or any connected network system, service or equipment including using or distributing, among other things, Internet viruses, worms, Trojan Horse programs, password guessing programs, decoders, keystroke loggers, cracking tools, packet sniggers, flooding of a network, encryption circumvention devices or unauthorized port scanning.
 >